-These issues are what Laura Dwire calls “food access barriers,” and they’re problems she is working to solve as Special Projects Coordinator at the St. Joe Community Health Foundation
+Issues like the price of produce, limited access to transportation, and no grocery stores nearby are what Laura Dwire calls “food access barriers,” and they’re problems she is working to solve as Special Projects Coordinator at the St. Joe Community Health Foundation

 In partnership with Parkview Hospital, Dwire manages a project called HEAL, which has evolved into the "Our HEALing Kitchen" program.
 It addresses access barriers to food at every step of the healthy eating process—from making fresh produce available to low-income residents, to offering food stamp discounts, to teaching cooking classes about how to prepare nutritious meals.

 Driven by popular demand, Our HEALing Kitchen’s influence in Fort Wayne is growing, and in coming years, it could benefit residents of all types—low income or not.